Scientific Basis for

 12.2 Definition and Clinical Description

-There is no specific definition of ARI given in Ayurveda, but these disorders fall under
+There is no specific definition of ARI given in Ayurveda,

 the broad category of